Borderline personality disorder

-Because treatment can be intense and long term, you face the best chance for success when you consult mental health providers with experience treating borderline personality disorder.
+Because treatment can be intense and long term, you have the best chance for success when you consult mental health providers who have experience treating borderline personality disorder.

 Coping and support

 Living with borderline personality disorder can be difficult.
-You may realize your behaviors and thoughts are self-destructive or damaging yet feel unable to control them.
+You may realize your behaviors and thoughts are self-destructive or damaging, yet you feel unable to control them.
 Treatment can help you learn skills to manage and cope with your condition.

-Other things you can do to help manage your condition and feel better about yourself include:
+You can help manage your condition and feel better about yourself if you:

 Terms and conditions of use